crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - Familiarity or Understanding about a number of development patterns
 - A good understanding about multi-tasking and parallel programming.
 - GitHub basic commands familiarity
+- Experience creating Background Workers or Windows Services

 #### Workflow Development Skill Set
 - A good level in .Net Core 3.x or newest versions and C# Language
 - Some basic experience with JavaScript and JQuery
 - Experience in Web Development with .Net MVC pattern
-- Experience with Winforms or WPF
+- Experience creating Background Workers or Windows Services
 - Experience builidng Rest APIs with authentication and authorisation by using JWT
 - Experience about basic user's authentication and authorization
-- Experience creating Background Workers or Windows Services
 - The familiarity or understanding about a number of development patterns can be handy but not absolutely necessary.
 - Experience with API documentation with Swagger
 - Experience with most common API development tools like Postman
 - A good level in SQL, particularly with MS SQL Server
 - GitHub basic commands familiarity

+#### Desktop client Apps
+- Experience with Winforms or WPF
+- GitHub basic commands familiarity
+- Experience consuming Rest APIs
+- Experience creating Background Workers or Windows Services
+- The familiarity or understanding about a number of development patterns can be handy but not absolutely necessary.
+- GitHub basic commands familiarity

-#### Web Apps Frontend skillset
+#### Desktop and Web Apps Frontend skillset
 - User Experience (UX) expertise
 - Graphic Design